Mouride Order: Political influence

 After universal suffrage was given in 1956, Senegal saw a rapid increase in the number of voters, almost triple the number just 10 years prior.
 This swift increase meant more power for the marabout whose outreach spread largely over the rural and peasant communities, which now had the opportunity to vote.
-Because of the 'marabouts' far reaching influence in Senegal, politicians made a considerable effort to attain the support from these religious leaders for their personal advancement.
+Because of the 'marabouts' far-reaching influence in Senegal, politicians made a considerable effort to attain the support of these religious leaders for their personal advancement.

 In order to attain their support in elections, bribes and material incentives were given to marabouts from political parties and potential candidates.
-Many believed that no party could hope to attain political power if the marabouts were completely opposed to it, and any party who rose to power had to comply with the Marabout's demands or lose their political support.
+Many believed that no party could hope to attain political power if the marabouts were completely opposed to it, and any party that rose to power had to comply with the Marabout's demands or lose their political support.

 In the 1962 power clash between now-President Senghor and Prime Minister Mamadou Dia, the Mourides again played a notable role.
-Dia was supported by Salafiyya-inspired urban Reform movements which opposed the Mourdides’ collaboration with the colonial system and maraboutic influence.
+Dia was supported by Salafiyya-inspired urban Reform movements, which opposed the Mourdides’ collaboration with the colonial system and maraboutic influence.
 In line with these concerns, Dia had previously opposed the marabouts’ political influence through a number of agricultural reforms.
 Mouride leaders’ support lay squarely with Senghor, and Dia could muster little popular support among the rural population who followed their marabouts’ loyalties.
-This unwavering support of Senghor continued until Fallilou Mbacké’s death in 1968, after which relations with the government cooled.
+This unwavering support of Senghor continued until Fallilou Mbacké died in 1968, after which relations with the government cooled.

-Support for the government returned with Senghor’s successor Adbou Diouf in 1980, who again allocated funds to infrastructure projects in Touba and afforded the city more autonomy.
+Support for the government returned with Senghor’s successor, Abdou Diouf, who in 1980 again allocated funds to infrastructure projects in Touba and afforded the city more autonomy.
 While the effects of this are contested, the Grand Marabout did issue a forceful njebbel in support of Diouf for the 1988 elections, according to which failure to vote for him amounted to betrayal of Cheick Amadou Bamba’s will.
 However, this move was unpopular with many Mourides, and later led to a retreat from national politics by the position of the Grand Marabout.

 The public perception of Mourides’ involvement in the highest level of politics changed with the election of Abdoulaye Wade in 2000.
 A devout Mouride, Wade travelled to Touba the day after his election to seek the blessing of the Grand Marabout, Serigne Saliou Mbacké.
-Wade pledged financial support for the Mourides and included notable Mourides in his government, securing public support of notable Mourides – however not that of the Grand Marabout.
+Wade pledged financial support for the Mourides and included notable Mourides in his government, securing public support of notable Mourides – however, not that of the Grand Marabout.
 This support allowed Wade to cultivate the Mourides as a solid bloc of support.

-The Party for Truth and Development, founded by Cheikh Ahmadou Kara Mbacké, a descendant of Cheick Amadou Bamba, marked the entry of an explicitly Mouride organisation into organised politics, with Kara reportedly also targeting a presidential run but being discouraged by his relatives.
+The Party for Truth and Development, founded by Ahmadou Kara Mbacké, a descendant of Ahmadou Bamba, marked the entry of an explicitly Mouride organisation into organised politics, with Kara reportedly also targeting a presidential run but being discouraged by his relatives.